kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

 [caption id="attachment_4657" align="alignright" width="300"]<img class="alignnone size-medium wp-image-4657" src="http://teckstack.com/tsdir/wp-content/uploads/2015/12/2-smartquotes.jpg" alt="Quoted Statement" width="300" height="218" /> Advertisement Placeholder[/caption]

 The common example is the <strong>quoted statements</strong> or testimonials on a web page.
-Such a thing use to emphasize text block, which needs extra 1 or 2 elements for appropriate styling - to add double quote (").
+Such a thing use to emphasize text block, which needs extra 1 or 2 elements for appropriate styling - to add double quote (<em>"</em>).

-&nbsp;
+If we are not using